PrabhjotxSingh/quickshift/TaskList.md

 10. **Design** and **deploy** a relational database schema using PostgreSQL to manage user data, shift postings, and transaction records effectively.

 11. **Develop** real-time notification systems using WebSockets to inform users about shift availability and application statuses instantly.
+(Prabhjot)

 12. **Implement** data encryption and security protocols to safeguard personal and financial information of all users, ensuring compliance with relevant regulations.